make-and-think/PixelizationBot/README.md

    ```

 3. **Download the models:**

+   Our software download models automatically from [HuggingFace 🤗](https://huggingface.co/ashleykleynhans/pixelization/tree/main)

+   But you can this yourself:
    Download all three models from the table and place them into the `/models` directory inside the extension.

    | URL | Filename |